RehabMan/Intel-NUC-DSDT-Patch/README.md

 This set of patches/makefile can be used to patch your Haswell Intel NUC5/NUC6 ACPI.

-The current repository actually uses only on-the-fly patches via config.plist and an additional SSDTs, SSDT-HACK.aml, etc.  The files here should work for both the Broadwell NUC and Skylake NUC.
+The current repository actually uses only on-the-fly patches via config.plist and an additional SSDTs, SSDT-XOSI.aml, etc.  The files here should work for both the Broadwell NUC and Skylake NUC.

 Please refer to this guide thread on tonymacx86.com for a step-by-step process, feedback, and questions: